pkro/go-courses-follow-along/readme.md

 **Update**: "new" way to install global libs / binaries: `go install  github.com/nsf/gocode@latest`

 A go workspace is any folder with a `src` subfolder.
 Other (generated) ones are `bin` and `pkg` just as in the monolithic `~/go`path.

+## Packages

+Every go program ist structured into packages.
+Every file needs to be part of a package.
+The package `main` is the entrypoint of the application.

+`package main`

+### Imports

+Syntax (no comma!):

+    import(
+      "fmt"
+      "math"
+    )

+or optionally `import "fmt"` if only one library is used.

+All imports have to be used somewhere in order for the program to be compiled.

+### Using 3rd party packages

+Problem: We want to use a 3rd party package, e.g. hosted on GitHub.
+We *don't* want to use `go get -u github.com/gorilla/mux` to install the package globally on the system.

+1) Turn off "optimize imports" as a save action in IntelliJ as otherwise they will be removed, so go can't analyze which packages are needed (is that really the way to go?)
+2) include the package needed in `main.go` (or wherever it is needed), e.g. `import "github.com/gorilla/mux"`
+3) In the projects folder (where `main.go` is located, run `go mod init [url or fake url to project]`, e.g. `go mod init example.com/packages`
+4) run `go mod tidy` to add module requirements and version numbers inferred by the imports to the `go.mod` file and also adds a `go.sum` file with version numbers and sub-dependencies.
+5) When removing imports, re-run `go mod tidy` to remove them from the `go.mod` and `go.sum` files.

+### Creating own packages

+1) Make sure the project using the module itself was initialized as a module like we did above.
+2) add a folder and code with the package name in the projects directory, e.g. `strutil/strutil.go`; *remember that only functions and variables with an *U*ppercase first character are exported*
+3) Add the package name to be used at the top in `strutil.go`: `package strutil`.
+It is probably best to keep the packages directory name, file name (if there's only one) and package name the same
+4) use the *same url* used to initialize the project to import the package: `import "example.com/packages/strutil"`
+5) use the package, e.g. `strutil.Reverse("pkro")`

+Files in the same package can use each other's functions / variables without importing them explicitly.
+This goes for all global variables in the packages files, uppercase or not.

+If files are in the same package, they are available in the main import and don't need to be imported separately.

+See example in `golang_crash_course_basics/11-packages`.

+## General syntax notes

+- no semicolons, thus no multiple statements in a line.
+- comments: the usual `//` and `/* blah */`
+- Strings: only use `"`
+- all variables *inside a function* and imported modules must be used for the project to compile
+- null is `nil`
+- Everything is passed by value (except when using pointers)

 ## Variables